KarelZe/thesis/references/obsidian/notes/🔗residual connections notes.md

 <mark style="background: #D2B3FFA6;">There is a theoretical link to boosting :D https://arxiv.org/abs/1706.04964</mark>

+<mark style="background: #D2B3FFA6;">(shortest description A transformer starts with a token embedding, followed by a series of “residual blocks”, and finally a token unembedding.
+Each residual block consists of an attention layer, followed by an MLP layer.
+Both the attention and MLP layers each “read” their input from the residual stream (by performing a linear projection), and then “write” their result to the residual stream by adding a linear projection back in.
+Each attention layer consists of multiple heads, which operate in parallel. from https://transformer-circuits.pub/2021/framework/index.html Think about it!)</mark>

 <mark style="background: #CACFD9A6;">For a residual block $x+f(x)$, its shortcut output refers to $x$, its residual branch output refers to $f(x)$, and the dependency on its residual branch refers to $\frac{\operatorname{Var}[f(x)]}{\operatorname{Var}[x+f(x)]}$.(From [[@liuUnderstandingDifficultyTraining2020]])
 </mark>